Dear Seniors,

 Dear Saba,

-If the warning letter is issued after conducting the court of inquiry then no need to give the entire history of the case.
-All that is required to mention is -
+If the warning letter is issued after conducting the court of inquiry, then there is no need to give the entire history of the case.
+All that is required to mention is:

 "Reference is made to ______ (letter No) dated _____.
-Through this letter you were told to depose before Court of Inquiry (COI)."
-Then you can write "your misconduct has been proved under the provisions of ____ (mention clause number, paragraph number of some act, law, standing order etc).
-You are hereby warned ...."
+Through this letter, you were told to depose before the Court of Inquiry (COI)."
+Then you can write, "Your misconduct has been proved under the provisions of ____ (mention clause number, paragraph number of some act, law, standing order etc).
+You are hereby warned...."

 OR

-"It has been emerged in the COI that you did not commit any misconduct hence you have been exonerated"
+"It has emerged in the COI that you did not commit any misconduct; hence, you have been exonerated."

-By the way, are you from defence?
-I ask this question because in defence organisation Court of Inquiry (COI) is conducted.
-Otherwise the equivalent term in civil organisations is "Domestic Enquiry".
+By the way, are you from the defense?
+I ask this question because in a defense organization, a Court of Inquiry (COI) is conducted.
+Otherwise, the equivalent term in civil organizations is "Domestic Enquiry".

 Ok...